sass/sass-site/source/documentation/breaking-changes/css-function-mixin.md

 ## Transition Period

+### Phase 1: Deprecation

 {% compatibility 'dart: "1.76.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

-Between Dart Sass 1.76.0 and Dart Sass 2.0.0, Dart Sass will continue to allow functions and mixins whose names begin with `--`.
-However, it will emit a deprecation warning named `css-function-mixin`.
+Between Dart Sass 1.76.0 and Dart Sass 1.94.0, Dart Sass continued to allow functions and mixins whose names begin with `--`.
+However, it emitted a deprecation warning named `css-function-mixin`.

-Between Dart Sass 2.0.0 and the release of Dart Sass's support for plain CSS functions and mixins, functions and mixins will not be allowed to have names that begin with `--`.
+### Phase 2: Plain-CSS Functions

+{% compatibility 'dart: "1.94.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

+Dart 1.94.0 added support for plain-CSS functions, since they landed in Chrome shortly beforehand.
+Any function whose name begins with `--` is now parsed as a plain-CSS at-rule, and its `result` property is parsed the same as a custom property value.

+In phase 2, mixins whose names begin with `--` were upgraded from deprecations to errors.

 {% render 'silencing_deprecations' %}